 Warfare will increasingly include cyber-weapons, unmanned remote-controlled warfare, chemical and bio-weapons, militarisation of space, precision strike capability.

-While lethal autonomous weapons systems (LAWS) are introducing the third revolution in warfare, increasing precision target and save lives, they could also be misused and are highly dependent of the codes of ethics and algorithms that govern them.
+While lethal autonomous weapons systems (LAWS) are introducing the third revolution in warfare, increasing precision targets and saving lives, they could also be misused and are highly dependent on the codes of ethics and algorithms that govern them.